 What to expect once you enroll

-After you’ve enrolled in the program, the credit counseling agency continues to work closely with you.
+After you’ve enrolled in a debt management program, the credit counseling agency continues to work closely with you.
 They:

-- Help you create a balanced budget so aren’t reliant on credit cards
+- Help you create a balanced budget so you can break your reliance on credit cards

 - Negotiate with creditors to reduce or eliminate interest charges

-- Work with creditors to stop future penalties and fees
+- Work with creditors to stop any future penalties or fee

 - Distribute monthly payments to your creditors on your behalf